Antoine-Bst/STL-Three-Valued-Clause-Filtering/README.md

 ## 10. Authors

-Antoine Besset, Joris Tillet, and Julien Alexandre dit Sandretto — ENSTA Paris, Institut Polytechnique de Paris.
+Antoine Besset — ENSTA Paris, Institut Polytechnique de Paris.

 This work was done at MIT in the REALM team, a visit supported by U2IS lab ENSTA Paris - Institut Carnot TSN.
 This research benefited from the support of the STARTS Projects — CIEDS — Institut Polytechnique.

+PhD supervisors: Joris Tillet, and Julien Alexandre dit Sandretto.

 ## 11. References